ryan-hill/course-in-a-box/modules/mapping/_posts/2004-01-01-micromap-and-tmap.md

 * `panel.types` The types of panels to include in the micromap.
 * `panel.data` The data (columns) in `map.data` to use for each panel type.

-The rest of the arugments below are optional.
+The rest of the arguments below are optional.
 These define which variable the plot is sorted by (`ord.by`), if the axes are flipped (`rev.ord`), how many observations are in each perceptual group (`grouping`), and whether or not to include a median row (`median.row`).

 ```r
 mmplot(map.data = shp,